dewittpe/pkgstr-and-ci/00-slides/talk.md

 * Questions for you:

   * Do you know how to run `R --vanilla`?
-    * in Linux?
+    * On Linux?
 OSX?
 Windows?
 Command line?
 GUI?
 RStudio Desktop?
 RStudio Server?
       NppToR?
 Emacs Speaks Statistics (ESS)? (neo)Vim?
 Nvim-R?

-  * Do the people you work with and for know how to evaluate `R --vanilla`
+  * Do the people you work with and for know how to evaluate in `R --vanilla`?

 ## The .Rprofile files
 <iframe src="rprofiles.html"> </iframe>